© Hans Decoz - 2017. All rights reserved. Protected by Copyscape

 Every metaphysical science, including numerology, is about recognizing the hidden relationships between the visible and the invisible, the obvious and the obscure, matter and energy.
 Nothing stands alone in this universe.
 Everything is connected to everything else.
 It is simply a matter of following a thread.
 Sometimes the connections are obvious.
 Sometimes they are not.

 On our web site, you will find one of my favorite subjects Language and Numbers.
-It talks about the "coincidental" relationships between common words, and the things they represent.
+It talks about the "coincidental" relationships between common words and the things they represent.
 Take a word and analyze it as you would a person's name.
-For example, let's look at the words river and tree.
+For example, look at the words river and tree.

-When people first started using words, sounds I should say, they were perhaps just guttural noise used to warn each other of approaching danger.
-Or picture some Neanderthal using smacking sounds to show appreciation for the chunk of meat he is putting his big crooked teeth in.
-Or soft moaning sounds to express desire for a woman.
-What these sounds had in common, is that they were suitable to the occasion.
-Even at such an early stage in our evolution we had enough intuition and sense of emotional effect, to apply the proper sounds to an event.
+When people first began using words - sounds I should say - they were perhaps just guttural noise used to warn each other of approaching danger.
+Or picture a Neanderthal using smacking sounds to show appreciation for the chunk of meat he’s chomping on.
+Or soft moaning sounds to express desire for a mate.
+What these sounds had in common is their suitability to the occasion.
+Even at this early stage in our evolution, we had enough intuition and sense of emotional impact to apply the obvious sound to an event.